odedahay/cms_website/README.md

 # CMS Blog - Built with the MEAN Stack

 Welcome to the CMS Blog project!
 This is a Content Management System (CMS) designed to provide a robust platform for creating, managing, and publishing blog posts.
-Built using the **MEAN Stack** (MongoDB, Express.js, Angular, and Node.js), this project demonstrates the power of full-stack JavaScript development.
+Built using the **MEAN Stack** (MySQL, Express.js, Angular, and Node.js), this project demonstrates the power of full-stack JavaScript development.

 ## Features